Beyond the Oracle Property: Adaptive LASSO in Cointegrating Regressions with Local-to-Unity Regressors: Setting and Assumptions

-The representation in~\eqref{eq:betaAL} shows that the tuning parameter $\lambda_T$ only affects the estimator in the form of $\tilde\lambda_T$.
-This explains that for the asymptotic study in the subsequent section, the large-sample behavior of $\lambda_T$ relative $T^{-2}$ is important, which is the rate at which $\sum_{t=1}^T x_t^2$, the denominator in the definition of $\tilde\lambda_T$, stabilizes.
+Equation~\eqref{eq:betaAL} reveals that in the univariate case the adaptive LASSO estimator can be represented solely in terms of the OLS estimator and that the tuning parameter $\lambda_T$ only affects the estimator in its ``standardized'' version $\tilde\lambda_T$, where the term $\sum_{t=1}^T x_t^2$ can be viewed as a measure of variation in the regressor.
+This explains why for the asymptotic study in the subsequent section, the large-sample behavior of $\lambda_T$ relative to $T^{-2}$ is important -- which is the rate at which $\sum_{t=1}^T x_t^2$ stabilizes.